 Sound Redevelopment can help during a foreclosure

-Sound Redevelopment is a local real estate investor in Seattle, owned and operated by husband and wife team Greg and Laura Perrin.
+Sound Redevelopment is a local real estate investor in Seattle, owned and operated by husband and wife team Jesse and Anna.
 Since 2008, they have been buying homes for cash and helping people throughout the Pacific Northwest avoid the emotional, financial, and devastating consequences of foreclosures.